1990 World Snooker Championship: First round

 Defending champion Steve Davis lost the first frame to Eddie Charlton but won 10–1.
 Higgins lost 5–10 to Steve James in the first round.
 In the eleventh frame, James was awarded a free ball in a frame before any reds had been potted.
-In taking a baulk colour as an extra and compiling a total clearance of 135 the break became the first in a professional tournament.
+In taking a baulk colour as an extra and compiling a total clearance of 135; the break became the first in a professional tournament.
 After losing the match, Higgins remained in his seat in the arena for some time, ordering several vodka and orange drinks, slouched in his chair and twitching.
-Afterwards, he punched tournament official Colin Randle in the abdomen before the start of a press conference at which he announced his retirement, and abused the media as he left.
+Afterwards, he punched tournament official Colin Randle in the abdomen before the start of a press conference at which he announced his retirement, and criticised the WPBSA and the press.
 This followed another incident at the 1990 World Cup, where he repeatedly argued with fellow player and compatriot Dennis Taylor, insulting his late mother and threatening to have him shot if he returned to Northern Ireland.
 For his conduct, Higgins was banned for the rest of the season and all of the next.

 Although he made a 102 break in the 5th frame, Tony Drago trailed Willie Thorne 3–6 after their first session.
 Drago, who playing rashly according to journalist Janice Hale, lost the match 4–10.
 Dennis Taylor was 1–5 behind Neal Foulds but recovered to 4–5.
 Foulds had a four-frame lead at 9–5 and eventually won 10–8.
 John Virgo defeated Wilkinson 10–6 for only his second win in eight appearances at the Crucible.
 Jimmy White led Fowler 6–3 after their first session and went on to win 10–4.
 Tony Meo beat Wayne Jones 10–8.

 Morgan caught chicken pox the week before the championship and was treated in hospital for three days before receiving a certification that he was not infectious, which enabled him to participate.
 From 4–5 down against 1986 champion Joe Johnson he went on to win 10–8.
-Although Mike Hallett defeated Steve Newbury 10–9, his own manager Ian Doyle criticised Hallett, saying that his "professional attitude ha[d]" been diabolical" since winning the 1989 Hong Kong Open.
+Although Mike Hallett defeated Steve Newbury 10–9, his own manager Ian Doyle criticised Hallett, saying that his professional attitude ha[d] been poor since winning the 1989 Hong Kong Open.
 Hallett accepted Doyle's comments and remarked that he "needed a kick up the backside."
 Cliff Wilson made his 8th and final crucible appearance at the age of 55.
 He never got past the world championship first round in his career and that run was not to change as he was eliminated 6–10 by Cliff Thorburn.
 Dean Reynolds led Peter Francisco 6–3 after their first session.
-During the second session, Franciso d a in the 12th frame.
+During the second session, Francisco d a in the 12th frame.
 Parrott trailed Bennett 7–9, but took the next two to force a deciding frame that he won on the after a break of 69 after being 59 points behind.